AyoubElGazalEHB/AyoubAPiv2/README.md

 3. Set up a MongoDB database and update the connection string in the code.
 4. Run the application using `npm start`.

+## Acknowledgments
+**Instructor’s Approval:** This project builds upon my previous year’s work, with explicit permission from my instructor to improve and submit it again for this academic year.

 ## GitHub Repository

 Find the project on GitHub: [AyoubAPI Repository](https://github.com/AyoubElGazalEHB/AyoubAPiv2.git)